 I joined the International Centre for Music Studies at the University of Newcastle in September 2004 as Senior Lecturer in Folk and Traditional Music.
 I was previously Senior Lecturer at the University of Leeds where I managed the BA in Popular and World Musics.
 My interests in the vernacular musics of Britain and North America, in social history and my continuing activity as a performer form the basis of my teaching and research.

-2015 has been a busy a year.
-I recently and contributed to a symposium at King's College, London (a part of their Music in London 1800-1850 project) in March (which was extremely interesting) and to another at Notre Dame University in June.
-I made a contribution to the English Fiddle Symposium at the end of April at The Sage, Gateshead, helping organise the Traditional Song Forum meeting in Newcastle on the 9th May, and had a trip to Italy, also in May.
+2015 was a busy a year.
+I contributed to a symposium at King's College, London (a part of their Music in London 1800-1850 project) in March (which was extremely interesting) and to another at Notre Dame University in June.
+I made a contribution to the English Fiddle Symposium at the end of April at The Sage, Gateshead, I helped organise the Traditional Song Forum meeting in Newcastle on the 9th May, and had a trip to Italy, also in May.
 I did a mini-tour with Dearman, Gammon and Harrison and in August our regular performances at Whitby Folk Week.
 In October I went down to Leeds University to a research seminar and to see old friends and colleagues.

 In January 2014 I created a new Academia.edu page for a goodly part of my published work (most of that which is not currently in print in commercial books) to make it more easily available to students, colleagues and people interested. http://newcastle.academia.edu/VicGammon is the address.
 I am pleasantly surprised at the amount of interest that has been shown in my writings.